White Film On Goldfish -5 Causes and Effective Treatment

 Final Words

 Now that you know why there is a white film on your goldfish, you also know what they are and what to do with them.
-Mucoprotein slime coat can turn into a dangerous substance for goldfish.
+Mucoprotein slime coat can turn into a dangerous substance for goldfish when they are stressed.
 Hence, maintenance of the slime coat is important.

 Howard Parker